Similarities and differences between Mexico and Thailand

 Prices – for the Western world, both Mexico and Thailand are cheap for the tourists.
 The food is cheaper in Thailand, while the transport is a bit more expensive in Thailand.

-Vegetables – both Mexican and Thai cuisine are not very open to vegetables.
+Vegetables – both Mexican and Thai cuisine are not very open to vegetables (but I really hope it’s going to change soon).
 A bit is always there but you cannot actually order a vegetable salad at many places.
 Are you a vegetarian?
 Bad luck then!
 Meat and seafood form the main part of almost all the dishes.

 Fruit – it is quite easy to get some fruit at the streets, supermarkets and outside tourist attractions in both Mexico and Thailand.
 Whole fruit or cut ones for you to pick.